aybabtme/datagen/README.md

 no data about values.
 * `heap` is a heap implementation inspired from Algorithms 4th edition and the `container/heap` implementation.
+* `queue` is a queue implementation adapted from github.com/eapachae/queue.

 ## Contributions